PrefectHQ/prefect/docs/tutorial/work-pools.md

     Earlier in the tutorial you used `serve` to deploy your flows.
     For many use cases, `serve` is sufficient to meet scheduling and orchestration needs.
     Work pools are **optional**.
-    If infrastructure needs escalate, work pools can become a handy tool.
+    If infrastructure needs escalate, work pools become a handy tool.
-    The best part?
-    You're not locked into one method.
-    You can seamlessly combine approaches as needed.
+    But you're not locked into one method and can combine approaches as needed.

 !!! note "Deployment definition methods differ slightly for work pools"
     When you use work-pool-based execution, you define deployments differently.
     Deployments for workers are configured with `deploy`, which requires additional configuration.
-    A deployment created with `serve` cannot be used with a work pool.
+    You cannot use a deployment created with `serve` with a work pool.

 The primary reason to use work pools is for **dynamic infrastructure provisioning and configuration**.
 For example, you might have a workflow that has expensive infrastructure requirements and is run infrequently.